Building the Open Analytical Infrastructure to Accelerate Lab-to-Market Commercialization

 TEA is inaccessible

 TEA is seen as a complex, high-precision academic exercise requiring specialized software, months of effort, and niche expertise.
-When a scientist opens a TEA template or pre-built model and sees fifteen tabs of multi-colored tables and unfamiliar acronyms, many close it and go back to the lab.
-Those who need it most face the steepest cold-start problem, and each analysis is inherently idiosyncratic — every technology requires its own tailored approach, and makes adapting templates that are close-but-not-quite-enough both overwhelming and insufficient.
+When a scientist opens a TEA template or existing model and sees a VBA-heavy Excel model with fifteen tabs of multi-colored tables and unfamiliar acronyms, many close it and go back to the lab.
+What makes this especially costly is that the perception of required precision is wrong: early-stage TEA should be directional, designed to surface unknown unknowns and provide a framework for addressing them.
+The resulting cold-start problem is real, and each analysis is inherently idiosyncratic, but the accessibility bar is lower than it looks.

 Trust is hard to build

-Even when teams get started, they struggle to build enough confidence in their analysis to actually make decisions from it.
-The issue runs on two levels: trusting that the model's structure is sound, and trusting the underlying input data.
-Without confidence in their assumptions, teams hesitate to commit to the analysis — and without that commitment, they never take the steps that matter most: internalizing sensitivities, identifying the R&D bets that actually move the needle, and communicating their economics with conviction.
+Even when teams get started, they struggle to build enough confidence in their analysis to actually make decisions based on it.
+The issue is two-fold: trusting that the model itself is sound, and trusting the underlying input data.
+Without confidence in their assumptions and whether they aptly apply to their specific context, teams hesitate to internalize the analysis, delaying or avoiding taking the steps that move the needle: grappling with sensitivities to inform R&D priorities, driving discovery, and communicating their economics to investors and partners with conviction and credibility.

 Massive redundancy at ecosystem scale

-The lost time and effort compounds across the ecosystem.
-A team in Cambridge and a team in Singapore independently spend weeks hunting down the same data point.
-An expert could gut-check that figure in five minutes — they know which sources to trust, what ranges are reasonable, and when something is off.
-When that validation happens once and is made accessible, it serves thousands of teams.
-The leverage is enormous, but only if it's coordinated.
+The lost time and effort on data collection and validation compounds massively at ecosystem scale.
+A team in Cambridge and a team in Singapore independently spend weeks hunting down and building conviction in the same process flow or data point, while an expert could have gut-checked that figure in five minutes.
+They know which sources to trust, what ranges are reasonable, and when something feels off.
+When that expert validation happens once and is made accessible, it serves every team that will ever face the same question, collectively redirecting millions of precious hours back to science and translation efforts.

 Our Thesis

-- Validated Data as the map layers that make every analysis trustworthy.
+- Validated Data as the map layers that ground every analysis in referenceable, expert-checked sources.

-- AI-Enabled Tooling as the turn-by-turn navigation that guides teams through the process.
+- AI-Enabled Tooling as the turn-by-turn navigation that adapts shared infrastructure to each team's specific route.

-- And a Human Network of practitioners and partners — the locals who know the roads and keep the maps honest, whose leverage is multiplied by good infrastructure.
+- And a Human Network of practitioners and partners — the locals who know the roads and keep the maps current, whose leverage is multiplied by good infrastructure.

 What We're Building